AlKosmos/Zabbix-Mikrotik-Pools-JSON/README.md

-The Zabbix Mikrotik Pools template for 4.0, uses LLD, JSON, SSH for connection to Mikrotik router and 4 files.
+The Zabbix Mikrotik Pools template for 4.0, shows statistic about IP pools in Mikrotik (Total, Used, Percentage of used).

+Uses LLD, JSON, SSH for connection to Mikrotik router and 4 files.
 IPPools_desk_m.rsc and IPPools_desk_m.rsc are Mikrotik scripts for getting LLD JSON and data JSON. ippools.sh and ippools_d.sh bash scripts for running IPPools_desk_m.rsc and IPPools_desk_m.rsc through SSH.